gappleby/gaplit-led-strip/README.md

 Only Flash Mode DOUT is supported.
 Do not use Flash Mode DIO / QIO / QOUT as it might seem to brick your device.

-See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Theo's-Tasmota-Tips) for background information.
+See [Sonoff-Tasmota Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Theo's-Tasmota-Tips) for background information on compilation issues.

 ## Credit

 - [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) - the default firmware I use in all my Sonoff devices.
   I actually loaded Tasmota first (using SonOTA), then replaced it with this firmware.
   GapLit led Strip project started as a branch of the Sonoff-Tasmota project, then I realised I would break too much of Theo Arends fine work.
-  I did reuse some of his settings code originally, but unfortunately it is no longer compatible with his settings offsets.
+  Though I did reuse some of his settings code, unfortunately the settings layout is no longer compatible with his settings' offsets.

 ## Future Features